 When Trav finally got home from work, I ripped into the package and we stood back in awe.

 The box glistened with the shiny wrapping of Big Hunks I’ve been madly craving, king size and mini Reese’s peanut butter cups that Travis loves, a bag of Rolos, Dutch Bros coffee, and a giant bag of Idaho huckleberry taffy.

 I opened the bag of Rolos and buried my nose inside with my eyes closed, blissfully inhaling the scent of Hershey’s chocolate.

 My heart swelled with gratitude and the impending diabetic sugar overload I was about to inflict on it.

 So who, you might be wondering, sent this generous care package?

-With the five neighbor kids, my 3 siblings and I shared the kind of life that many rural kids did back then, helping our parents care for farm animals, can our own food, split firewood and the like.
+With the five neighbor kids, my three siblings and I shared the kind of life that many rural kids did back then, helping our parents care for farm animals, can our own food, split firewood and the like.
 Doug was one of those neighbor kids, though he was closer in age to my older sister.
 He was like a big brother.

 After a 20+ year gap in contact and countless moves, our two families managed to reconnect several years ago.
 Hopefully now we’ll always maintain contact.
 Shared history binds in a way that little else can.

 It’s just incredible to me that after all these years, Travis and I received a care package from “Dougie” from up Latour Creek.